 Our Employee's Manual, which is provided to all employees has a specific section on child safety issues.
 As such, new employees are made aware as soon as they start working with EXO.

-In every destination, we communicate on reporting guidelines and be aware of the contact details of the appropriate local authorities and emergency services to react quickly and appropriately in any suspected case of child abuse.
+In every destination, we communicate on reporting guidelines to contact the appropriate local authorities to react quickly and appropriately in any suspected case of child abuse.